EVORA-project/evora-ontology/models/docs/IPLCOrigin.md

 # Class: IPLCOrigin

-The IPLC area (Indigenous People and Local Communities) from which a physical item, originates or is naturally found
+The IPLC area (Indigenous People and Local Communities) from which a physical item originates

 URI: [EVORA:IPLCOrigin](https://evora-project.eu/IPLCOrigin)